Account

 • The trials' inconclusive results prompt Australian beekeepers to critically evaluate purported Varroa control methods before widespread adoption.
 Instead of relying solely on internet claims or anecdotal evidence, beekeepers should seek empirical evidence from reputable sources or conduct their trials.

-While small cell size may seem like a promising solution for Varroa control, Dr Mark Goodwin's insights caution against unfounded optimism.
+While small cell size may seem like a promising solution for Varroa control, Dr. Mark Goodwin's insights caution against unfounded optimism.

 Australian beekeepers are urged to approach such theories with a balanced perspective, combining curiosity with a healthy dose of skepticism.